axelbellec/boop/README.md

 - Geolocation support
 - Server-side caching for improved performance

+Here's what's planned for future development:

+- [ ] Add an "About" section to explain the project's approach and purpose in more detail
+- [ ] Fix styling glitches
+- [ ] Implement a feature to highlight the closest bike racks to the user's location
+- [ ] Enhance the user interface for a more visually appealing experience

 ## 🚴‍♂️ Types of Bike Racks

 Boop visualizes three types of bike racks: